 - An easy-to-use app that installs with a wizard

-EXCELLENT SECURITY:ExpressVPN another solid choice.
+EXCELLENT SECURITY:ExpressVPN is a solid choice.
 It has a vast server network that is optimized for high-speed connections.
 Excellent online privacy and security.
 Unblocks lots of streaming sites.
 Plans include a 30-day money-back guarantee.

 Read our full review of ExpressVPN.